Here are some campus resources to help you get started. For a full listing of all of the services offered on campus, visit the Campus Directory.

 The Service and Social Change Program in the Office of Student Activities was formed in response to student interest in volunteerism, service, and social and environmental activism.
 While the foundation of the Service and Social Change Program is in student clubs and projects, service-learning courses are offered in the curriculum, and faculty members advise and mentor students interested in the five areas of specialization within the program – education and youth development; environmental awareness and advocacy; human and health services; poverty and economic justice; and equality and social justice.

-Contact: Kelly Schroeder, Assistant Dean of Students
+Contact: Derek Young, Dean of Students

 Campus Center 143, 240-895-4209